omerbsezer/Fast-Terraform/SAMPLE02-Lambda-API-Gateway-Python.md

-## SAMPLE-02: Lambda, API Gateway, Basic Python Code
+## SAMPLE-02: Provisioning Lambda Function, API Gateway and Reaching HTML Page in Python Code From Browser

 This sample shows:
 - how to create Lambda function with Python code